aldouzerobinrelos-web/Relos_ECE2112_PA1/README.md

 # 1. WORD ROTATION PROBLEM
 Create a function named rotate word() that accepts a non-empty string.
 Move the first character of the string to the end while keeping all remaining characters in their original order.
 Preserve the capitalization of every character.

-The following string operations were applied to solve the problem:
+The following function and string operations were used in this problem:

+`def rotate_word(text)` - defines a function named `rotate_word` with `text` as its parameter.
+The parameter receives the string provided when the function is called.

-• `text[0]` - uses indexing to access the first character of the string.
+`text[0]` - uses indexing to access the first character of the string.

 Example:

 `"python"[0]` --> `"p"`

-• `text[1:]` - uses slicing to obtain the characters beginning from the second character up to the end.
+`text[1:]` - uses slicing to obtain the characters beginning from the second character up to the end.

 Example: